 She went on to earn the Certified Nutrition Support Clinician (CNSC) credential established by the American Society for Parenteral and Enteral Nutrition (ASPEN), and has worked in acute and intensive care units in both Houston, Texas, and New York City.
 She uses her clinical skills to support her true passion of counseling clients in the outpatient setting.

 Lisa has worked at Mount Sinai’s Eating and Weight Disorders Program, where she offered nutritional counseling for clients and their families during Family-Based Treatment (FBT) for eating disorders.

 She strives to make each client feel comfortable and understood while approaching each session with an energetic and non-judgmental outlook.
 She believes in meeting clients at their level of readiness to change and recognizes that small, realistic lifestyle changes are sustainable.

 She is frequently quoted in digital and print media, such as WomensHealth.com, Prevention.com, Self Magazine, and Brit+Co.

-Lisa is a member of the Academy of Nutrition and Dietetics (AND) and of the International Association of Eating Disorder Professionals (IAEDP).
+Lisa is a member of the Academy of Nutrition and Dietetics (AND) and acts as the Education Chair of the International Association of Eating Disorder Professionals (IAEDP) NY Chapter.